hairlessbear/idaplugins-list/README.md

 * [IDA-minsc](https://github.com/arizvisa/ida-minsc): A plugin that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
 This plugin groups the different aspects of the IDAPython API into a simpler format which allows a reverse engineer to script different aspects of their work with very little investment.

 * [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
 In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.

+[IDA Pro SWF](https://github.com/nihilus/ida-pro-swf) | The 2 plugins present in this archive will enable IDA to parse SWF files, load all SWF tags as segments for fast search and retrieval, parse all tags that can potentially contain ActionScript2 code, discover all such code(a dedicated processor module has been written for it) and even name the event functions acording to event handled in it (eg. OnInitialize). | 1/24/2016

 * [IDA Python Embedded Toolkit](https://github.com/maddiestone/IDAPythonEmbeddedToolkit): IDAPython scripts for automating analysis of firmware of embedded devices.